 A 20th-century icon at the centre of Pop Art, Andy Warhol was born Andrew Warhola in Pittsburgh, PA, in 1928.
-Shy, gay and from a working-class, East European immigrant background, Warhol had a very unique understanding of American society that is registered in his art and writing.
+Shy, gay and from a working-class, East European immigrant background, Warhol had a unique understanding of American society that is registered in his art and writing.
 Synthesizing consumer culture, canonical art history, countercultural activities and his own Catholicism, Warhol’s vast body of work, which includes film and publishing, both reflected and fueled the intense cultural transformations that occurred across the globe in the second half of the twentieth century.

 Andy Warhol features loans from museums and private collections in Europe and North America.
 One important theme of the exhibition is Warhol’s sexuality.
-Foregrounding a selection of early male nudes the artist drew in the 1950s, the exhibition will also include Sleep, a 1963 film that stars his lover, the poet John Giorno, and his 1975 series of paintings Ladies and Gentlemen, which memorializes members of New York City’s transgender community.
+Foregrounding a selection of early male nudes the artist drew in the 1950s, the exhibition will also include Sleep, a 1963 film that stars his lover, the poet John Giorno, and the 1975 series of paintings Ladies and Gentlemen, which memorializes members of New York City’s transgender community.

 Key works from Warhol’s Pop period include Marilyn Diptych (1962) from Tate Modern, 100 Campbell’s Soup Cans (1962) from Museum für Moderne Kunst, Frankfurt, and the AGO’s Elvis I and II (1963/4).
 Increasingly drawn to counterculture and the underground, Warhol also blurred the boundaries between the arts throughout his career, experimenting with multimedia, music, live performance and publishing.
-Combining film projections, strobe lighting, audience participation and the sounds of the experimental rock group The Velvet Underground, Warhol’s psychedelic multimedia environment Exploding Plastic Inevitable (1966) will be restaged as part of the exhibition, as will an installation of his floating metallic pillows, Silver Clouds.
+Combining film projections, disco balls, audience participation and the sounds of the experimental rock group The Velvet Underground, Warhol’s psychedelic multimedia environment Exploding Plastic Inevitable (1966) will be restaged as part of the exhibition, as will an installation of his floating metallic pillows, Silver Clouds.